 How to get an au pair visa for Denmark

 Denmark issues residence permits to au pairs between 17 and 29 years old.
 To get this permit, the host family and au pair must sign a contract drafted by the Danish government ensuring both parties agree to all the requirements.
 The residence permit is only valid for 12 months.

 - Age limit: Au pairs must be between 18 and 30 years old.

-- Typical hours: In New Zealand, au pairs required to work between 30 -35 hours a week, and have at least one day off.
+- Typical hours: between 30 -35 hours a week with at least one day off.

 The adventurous spirit of New Zealand, coupled with the warm hospitality Kiwis are known for makes this an irresistible location to au pair abroad.
 New Zealand is a beautiful, diverse country.
 You can walk practically anywhere.
 Plus, if your first language is English, you won't have to worry about the language barrier.